Push the Button (The Chemical Brothers album)

-Push the Button is the fifth studio album by English electronic music duo the Chemical Brothers, first released in January 2005.
+Push the Button is the fifth album by the English electronic music duo the Chemical Brothers, released in January 2005.

 The album received mostly positive reviews from music critics and won the Grammy Award for Best Electronic/Dance Album in January 2006.
-It was certified gold by the BPI on 28 January 2005.
+It was certified Gold by the BPI on 28 January 2005.

-Development

-The making of the album started in mid-2003.
-Most of the album was finished in the last couple of months.

 Singles

 "Galvanize" was the first single from the album, released on 22 November 2004 in the United States and on 17 January 2005 in the United Kingdom.
 It peaked at number three on the UK Singles Chart.
 "Believe" was the second single from the album, released on 2 May 2005.
 It peaked at number 18.
 "The Boxer" was the third single from the album, released on 11 July 2005.
 It peaked at number 41.

 Live 05 was released as a digital EP promoting the album on 29 November 2005.
 It was recorded live from their 2005 tour.